 Eid Al Adha

 Eid al-Adha is the "Festival of Sacrifice" or "Greater Eid".
 It is celebrated by Muslims worldwide to commemorate the willingness of Prophet Abraham to sacrifice his son Ismael as an act of obedience to God.
 Eid al-Adha annually falls on the 10th day of the month of Dhul Hijja of the lunar Islamic calendar.
 The festivities last for 4 days.

 Eid al-Adha is celebrated at the end of the Hajj, the annual pilgrimage to Mecca, which is observed by Muslims as one of the five pillars of Islam.

 A common greeting during this festival is the Arabic greeting "Eid Mubarak", which means "Blessed Eid".

-Diwali falls on New moon day of the month Karthik of the lunar Hindu calendar.
+Diwali falls on new moon day of the month Karthik of the lunar Hindu calendar.
 It generally falls between mid-October and mid-November.
-This year, it falls on 13th November.

 During Diwali, your Hindu, Sikh and Jain neighbours would appreciate the greeting 'A Happy and Joyful Diwali'.
 It is also traditional to present sweets as a gift.